Malaysia regulator fears airline expansion curbs after FAA downgrade

 MAVCOM Chief Operating Officer Azmir Zain said Malaysian carriers could lose as much as 4 billion ringgit ($966 million), or 24% of their revenue a year, if China, Japan and South Korea took the same restrictive steps against them.

-Malaysia’s airline industry is dominated by state-owned Malaysia Airlines, AirAsia Group Bhd and its long-haul arm AirAsia X Bhd.
+Malaysia’s airline industry is dominated by state-owned Malaysia Airlines, AirAsia Group Bhd (AIRA.KL) and its long-haul arm AirAsia X Bhd (AIRX.KL).

 Azmir said that MAVCOM had yet to hear from the three countries about any action they might take.